microsoft/aed-content-nasa-su20/IntroToPython/1-Intro-InstallationModule/1-Introduction.md

 # Introduction

 Welcome to the first of many modules showing you real-life examples of how NASA might use Microsoft technologies to assist them in their space-related endeavors.
 A big part of why NASA is so successful is the powerful software they create.
-If you want to be part of NASA, knowing how to code would be an invaluable skill.
-Lucky for you, this module and learning path will take anyone with a desire to code and give them a great coding foundation.
-Throughout the various NASA-themed learning paths, you will see NASA-themed coding examples and even create a program to read and summarize data about space rocks.
+If you want to be part of NASA and the exploration of space, knowing how to code would be an invaluable skill.
+Lucky for you, this learning path will take anyone with an interest in code and help them develop a foundation.
+Throughout the various [NASA-themed learning paths you will find on Microsoft Learn](Missing: NASA landing page on Learn), you will see NASA-themed coding examples that include using Python and machien learning to discover more about rocks from the moon and predict the best days for launching a rocket into space.

 In this module, you will be introduced to Visual Studio Code, Python, and Jupyter Notebooks.
-You will learn how to install all of the software and packages you will need to begin writing code and writing programs to explore NASA data.
+You will learn how to install all of the software and packages you will need to begin writing code to explore NASA data.

 ## Learning Objectives